alexanbj/reason-sporing/README.md

 This will replace the development artifact `build/Index.js` for an optimized version.

 **To enable dead code elimination**, change `bsconfig.json`'s `package-specs` `module` from `"commonjs"` to `"es6"`.
 Then re-run the above 2 commands.
 This will allow Webpack to remove unused code.

+## SVGs

+The SVGs are taken from https://undraw.co/illustrations, using #ff6347 as the base color